formstamp/formstamp/README.md

   });
 ```
 ### MultiSelect
-Provides basic select-like input.
-And allows to select
-multiple values from provided values.
-It has support for ng-model,
-ng-disabled, ng-required.
+MultiSelect allows to select multiple items from a predefined list of options.
+Supported angular directives and options are similar to Select.

 ### Attributes
-Multiselect has same attributes as a Chosen.
-Also
+MultiSelect has the same set of attributes as Chosen.
-it has some additional options.

 Internals
 ---------